-A mid-west sewer authority did a study and came up with data suggesting that 19 percent of people admit to having dropped their phones in the toilet.
+A mid-west sewer authority did a study and came up with data alleging that 19 percent of people admit to having dropped their phones in the toilet.
 I’m not sure why this fact would be of interest to a sewer agency, but it did come to mind when this letter washed up on my desk a week or two ago.

-DEAR MARY: A week ago, I dropped my smart phone in the toilet.
+Dear Mary: A week ago, I dropped my smartphone in the toilet.
 I tried to rescue it but had to get a new phone.
 The salesman said every day, someone comes in with the same problem.
 Now I’m wondering if there is some kind of waterproof case I can get to protect it in case this happens again.
 And, by the way, how do you fix a wet phone?
-My method (I immediately cleaned it, took it apart and then stuck it in a bag of rice to dry out) didn’t work.
+My method (I immediately cleaned it, took it apart, and then stuck it in a bag of rice to dry out) didn’t work.
 Bev

-DEAR BEV: There are steps you can take to try to rescue a waterlogged mobile phone, but there are no guarantees.
+Dear Bev: There are steps you can take to try to rescue a waterlogged mobile phone, but there are no guarantees.

 Generally, you should get the phone out of the water and turn it off immediately.
 Lay it on a soft cloth or paper towels.
 Unless it’s an iPhone, quickly remove the battery cover and battery.
 Next, remove the SIM card, if your phone has one.
 Beyond that, do not take the phone apart.
 Instead, carefully dry it with that soft cloth removing as much water as possible from every little port and opening.
 With the battery out on non-iPhones, cleaning the inside with rubbing alcohol will displace the water, a step that could remedy the problem.

 Do not attempt to dry the phone using a hair dryer.
 That will only drive moisture inside the crevices and intricate parts of the phone.
 Put the phone into a substance that has the ability to draw out moisture, like desiccant for flower drying.